nathanielkess/react-redux-birthday-wish/README.md

 />
 ```

 Okay, looking a lot better.
 What's left? `isTimeRemaining`.
 Ahh crapy garbage, we didn't add that one to Redux.
-Alright, one more lesson.
+Alright, one more exercise.
 Move on to `06-wish-timer`.